Mozilla: Mozilla VR

 On April 26, 2018, the first experiment from their Social Mixed Reality efforts was released; Hubs, a multi-user virtual space in WebVR.

+Following Mozilla's restructuring in 2024, the company ceased operations for its virtual reality initiative, including Mozilla Hubs, as of May 31, 2024.

 Mozilla Persona

-Mozilla Persona was a secure, cross-browser website authentication mechanism which allowed a user to use a single username and password (or other authentication method) to log into multiple sites.
+Mozilla Persona was a secure, cross-browser website authentication mechanism that allowed a user to use a single username and password (or other authentication method) to log into multiple sites.
 Mozilla Persona shut down on November 30, 2016.

 Mozilla Location Service

 This free software crowdsourced geolocation service was started by Mozilla in 2013 and offers a free API.
+In March 2024, it was announced that MLS would be retired and that functionality would be reduced in stages until the project is archived in July.

 Webmaker

 Mozilla Webmaker is Mozilla's educational initiative, and Webmaker's goal is to "help millions of people move from using the web to making the web."
 As part of Mozilla's non-profit mission, Webmaker aims "to help the world increase their understanding of the web, take greater control of their online lives, and create a more web literate planet."

 MDN Web Docs

 Mozilla maintains a comprehensive developer documentation website called the MDN Web Docs which contains information about web technologies including HTML, CSS, SVG, JavaScript, as well as Mozilla-specific information.
 In addition, Mozilla publishes a large number of videos about web technologies and the development of Mozilla projects on the Air Mozilla website.
 This was renamed to MDN Plus.